ASEAN Overview

 The Association of South East Asian Nations (ASEAN) was founded in 1967.
 ASEAN’s founding members agreed on the Treaty of Amity and Cooperation in 1976.

-ASEAN now brings together ten Member States: Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
+ASEAN now brings together eleven Member States: Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Timor-Leste, and Vietnam.

-In 2022, the total combined Gross Domestic Product (GDP) of the ten ASEAN Member States was £2.8 trillion, making ASEAN equivalent to the fifth largest economy in the world.
+In July 2025, the total combined Gross Domestic Product (GDP) of the ten ASEAN Member States at that time was in excess of £3.8 trillion, making ASEAN, even before Timor-Leste joined in 2026, equivalent to the fifth largest economy in the world.

 ASEAN-UK Partnership